top of page

 View towards the closed island south of Tarifa

 We were at sea for a while.
 The boat went up and down more than I had anticipated.
-When we were almost in Morocco the line was short enough to not run all the way into the corridor behind us.
-We joined and waiting for a while.
+When we were almost in Morocco, the line was short enough not to run all the way into the corridor behind us.
+We joined and waited for a while.
 We had been searching for a pen to fill in the customs forms but still hadn't found any.
-Finally, we reached the desk where apparently important things happened that took a long while.
+Finally, we reached the desk where apparently essential things happened that took a long while.
 We put down our IDs and the man asked for our boat tickets, which he stamped.
-Then he grabbed the still empty custom forms out of our hands and threw them on a pile behind him.
-Apparently they weren't that important after all.
-Without even looking at us he started 'helping' the next passengers.
+Then he grabbed the still empty custom forms from our hands and threw them on a pile behind him.
+Apparently, they weren't that important after all.
+Without even looking at us, he started 'helping' the following passengers.

 When we were nearly in Tanger we walked to the boat's cargo hold.
 There we waited for the door to open so we could enter Africa.
 First we needed to show our IDs again.
 The customs officer looked shocked.
 There was no stamp in my passport.
 Yeah, that was on the boat ticket, just as for the other 400 passengers that arrive here multiple times a day.
 We would join a guided excursion together with 50 others.
 Someone started shouting we needed to go in busses, there were English and Spanish speaking groups.

-Only in the bus we heard what the actual program would be.
-First we would get a tour through the city from the bus, then we would enter the city center by foot, eat in a restaurant, visit a tapestry workshop, a herbs store, and then we would have some time off.
-The bus drove via a steep road around the city to the richest part of Tanger.
+Only on the bus we heard what the actual program would be.
+First, we would get a tour through the city by bus, then we would enter the city center on foot, eat in a restaurant, visit a tapestry workshop and a herb store, and then we would have some time off.
+The bus drove via a steep road around the city to the wealthiest part of Tanger.
 There we came to a parking lot filled with camels.
-We were warned not to accept the bracelets the people there would try to stuff in our hands, because then we would have to buy them.
-Those sales people were bad but nothing compared to the ones we would meet later that day.
-The camels were nice to see, but were actually dromedary with a fake second hump, so that the tourists wouldn't fall off.
+We were warned not to accept the bracelets the people there would try to stuff in our hands because then we would have to buy them.
+Those salespeople were terrible, but nothing compared to the ones we would meet later that day.
+The camels were nice to see but were dromedary with a fake second hump so the tourists wouldn't fall off.
 We didn't ride them because it seemed cruel.
-Every time the animal needed to go down on his knees so a, usually fat, tourist could get on or off.
-Often the dromedary didn't want to so the owner would pull his rope for an hour.
+Every time the animal needed to go down on his knees so a usually fat tourist could get on or off.
+Often the dromedary didn't want to, so the owner would pull his rope for an hour.
 The smaller animals were funny.

 Dromedary